 5. StoryCorps App

 The StoryCorps app preserves family stories through smartphone audio recordings.
-The app provides tips and prompts for interviewing family members, and then completed interviews can be uploaded to the StoryCorps website or added to your digital family tree
+The app provides tips and prompts for interviewing family members.
+Completed interviews can be uploaded to the StoryCorps website or added to your digital family tree.

 The SHOTBOX is a portable, smartphone-compatible and collapsible light studio.
 It features an adjustable LED light, several camera holes for a variety of picture angles and a USB port for charging your device during photo sessions.